Zymergen: Ginkgo Sale and 56% Trust Recovery

 The Disclosure Statement describes a liquidation plan rather than a going-concern reorganization.
 Estate property vested in a liquidation trust on the effective date rather than revesting in the debtors.
 The plan funding structure depended on sale proceeds, wind-down activity, and remaining cash held by the estates at the time of the effective date.

 Class treatment.
 The Disclosure Statement provides that Class 1 priority claims and Class 2 secured claims were unimpaired.
 Class 3 general unsecured claims were impaired and entitled to vote.
 Class 4 subordinated claims, Class 5 equity interests, and intercompany classes received no distribution.
-At the confirmation hearing, Class 3 creditors voted 100% to accept the plan, and debtors' counsel projected recoveries above 90% for that class, a projection that subsequent trust reports have not yet borne out.
+At the confirmation hearing, Class 3 creditors voted 100% to accept the plan.
+Debtors' counsel projected recoveries above 90% for that class, and UCC counsel Simpson Thacher estimated up to 95% recoveries on unsecured claims.

 Liquidation trustee.
 The Revised Plan Supplement identifies Neal Goldman of Development Specialists, Inc. as the initial liquidating trustee.
 The supplement also sets removal and succession mechanics, including committee-counsel involvement in appointing a successor before Class 3 claims are paid in full.
 The Confirmation Order authorized the trustee to settle disputed claims without court approval in many instances, subject to notice if a settlement would allow a disputed claim above $1 million.
 On the effective date, all liquidation-trust assets vested in the trust and the trustee became the sole representative of the debtors and their estates.